rightscale-cookbooks/rs-mysql/README.md

 # => 4.0
 ```

-This will create a volume group with the name `"#{nickname}-vg"` and logical volume in it with the name
+This will create a volume group with the name `"#{nickname}-vg"` and a logical volume in it with the name
 `"#{nickname}-lv"`, format it with the filesystem specified, mount it on the location specified, and move the MySQL
 database to it.